malanchristiansen/terminal-app/README.md

 ## Outline of user interaction

-- User runs the script run_app.sh
+- User runs the script run_app.sh in terminal
 - User is displayed a welcome message incl. title, welcome, and statememt, which is displayed with 2 seconds in between
 - The last statement asks the user to choose a number between 1, 2, 3 or exit.
 The numbers represent a beer item shown on the menu and exit means that the user can exit the app.
 The user can type the choice directly in the terminal.
 A while loops is implemented to handle teh user input.
   - If the user chooses one of these numbers, the user is asked about the order quantity.